UXSoc/uxsoc-apps-cms/src/pages/index.md

     positions:
       - description: "**The Social Butterflies**\n\n_Like meeting and talking to fellow student leaders?
 Being the Social Butterfly allows you to connect with various organizations inside and outside the Ateneo!_\n\n\U0001F91D The AVP for Organizational Relations is **in charge of contacting, acquiring, and tracking organizational partners for UXSoc.** They are also in charge of preliminary negotiations as well as crafting letters, proposals, and contracts.
 The AVP must be able to stir a conversation in their favor and market the organization to potential partners.\n\n**Specific Tasks:**\n\n* Contacting potential organizational partners through email and social media\n* Aiding in creating partnership proposals for UXSoc's various events and initiatives\n* Being the point person in correspondence with various partners\n* Conducting negotiations with potential partners\n* Coordinating with various officers and departments to make sure that UXSoc upholds our end of the MOA\n* Running papers and keeping record of all contracts; making sure that all necessary paperwork is filled out correctly and sent to the necessary individuals\n* Mentoring externals officers"
         title: AVP for Organizational Relations
+      - description: >-
+          * Bridge corporate and organizational partners to our members through opportunities like events, internships, mentorship, and the like

+          * **Tasks Include:**
+            * Looking for partners/mentors
+            * Setting up the events/calls for members
+            * Curating opportunities for the newsletter
+        title: Externals Officer
     title: "\U0001F91D Externals"
   - description: >-
       Money makes the world go round.
 We enable UXSociety activities to happen